 (Ages 4 – 8)

-Planet Kindergarten is one of my favorite books to give children entering kindergarten.
-It is such a fun and clever take on a back-to-school book.
-Energetic artwork and lively text tells the story of an imaginative boy as he experiences his first day of kindergarten.
+Energetic artwork and lively text tell the story of an imaginative boy as he experiences his first day of kindergarten.
 Parents and children will both giggle at the boy’s amusing observations.
 “Gravity works differently here.
 We have to try hard to stay in our seats.
 And our hands go up a lot.”
 Through all the fun, the story still does an excellent job of highlighting a typical day filled with nerves, excitement, and a standard elementary school schedule.

 The Best Thing About Kindergarten by Jennifer Lloyd; illustrated by Qin Leng, 2013